-Global coronavirus cases top 20 million, doubling in 45 days
+Global coronavirus cases top 20M as Russia approves vaccine

 An AP analysis of data through Aug.
 9 showed the U.S., India and Brazil together accounted for nearly two-thirds of all reported infections since the world hit 15 million coronavirus cases on July 22.

-The number of new daily cases has continued to rise in India, hitting a rolling seven-day average of 58,768.
-In the U.S., which has more than 5 million cases, the average has decreased since July 22nd, but remains high at 53,813 new cases a day.
+The number of new cases reported daily continues to rise in India, hitting a rolling seven-day average of 58,768.
+In the U.S., which so far has more than 5 million confirmed cases, the daily average has decreased since July 22nd, but remains high at over 53,000.

+South Africa has more than a half-million cases.
+In the country with the world’s largest number of HIV-positive people, the virus has disrupted the supply of antiretroviral drugs that a United Nations agency says could lead to 500,000 additional AIDS-related deaths.

-About one-fifth of reported deaths, or more than 163,000, have been in the U.S., the highest in the world.
+About one-fifth of reported deaths, or more than 163,000, have been in the U.S., the most in the world.

 Caseloads are still rising quickly in many other countries, including Indonesia and Japan.

-In Mexico, President Andrés Manuel López Obrador, like Brazil’s Jair Bolsonaro and President Donald Trump, seldom wears a mask and has resisted calls for a strict lockdowns, saying Mexicans should be convinced to observe social distancing, not forced to do so by police or fines.
+In Mexico, President Andrés Manuel López Obrador, like Brazil’s President Jair Bolsonaro and U.S. President Donald Trump, seldom wears a mask and has resisted calls for a strict lockdown, saying Mexicans should be persuaded to observe social distancing, not forced to do so by police or fines.

 With nearly 500,000 cases and more than 50,300 deaths, Mexico has struggled with how to curb outbreaks given that just over half its people work off the books with no benefits or unemployment insurance.

-A full lockdown would prove too costly for people with little savings and tenuous daily incomes, said Assistant Health Secretary Hugo López-Gatell, the president’s point man on the epidemic, noting “we do not want a solution that would, in social terms, be more costly than the disease itself.”
+A full lockdown would prove too costly for people with little savings and tenuous daily incomes, said Assistant Health Secretary Hugo López-Gatell, the president’s point man on the epidemic.

+“We do not want a solution that would, in social terms, be more costly than the disease itself,” he said.

 Mexico’s relatively high death rate results partly from the country having one of the world’s highest rates of obesity and diabetes.
 There has also been relatively little testing.
 Of all tests done, 47% are positive, suggesting that only seriously ill people are getting tests.
 That has hindered contract tracing.

 India reported 53,601 new cases Tuesday as its count of total infections neared 2.3 million.
-Its reported case fatality rate, of 2%, is much lower than in the U.S. and Brazil.
+Its reported case mortality rate, at 2%, is much lower than in the U.S. and Brazil.

-In Japan, where outbreaks have been widening as officials urge people to consider this year’s summer holidays “special” and stay home, the positivity rate of tests in Tokyo, the worst hit region, has been climbing but remains at 7%.

-The pandemic has waxed and waned in many regions, with the U.K. and Spain seeing new outbreaks after the worst of the early waves of cases paralyzed much of Europe.

-In Asia, Vietnam went from having reported no confirmed deaths and very few cases to battling fresh outbreaks that emerged in the seaside city of Danang.
-Australia was preparing to reopen travel with neighboring New Zealand, which has had no confirmed locally transmitted cases in more than 100 days, when fresh clusters of coronavirus cases popped up in Melbourne and the surrounding region.
+Vietnam went from having reported no confirmed deaths and very few cases to battling fresh outbreaks that emerged in the seaside city of Danang.

-That outbreak held steady Tuesday with 331 new cases and 19 more deaths in Victoria state, which includes Melbourne, raising hopes a strict, renewed lockdown in Australia’s second-largest city was working.
-But authorities in Sydney were investigating a growing cluster of cases centered around a private Catholic school.
+New Zealand, which has been praised for quickly getting the virus under control, on Tuesday reported the first cases of local transmission in the country in 102 days.
+Prime Minister Jacinda Ardern said authorities found four cases of the coronavirus in one Auckland household from an unknown source.

 Meanwhile, outbreaks in mainland China and semi-autonomous Hong Kong declined, with the number of new community infections in China falling to 13, all in the northwestern region of Xinjiang.
 Hong Kong counted 69 new cases.

-Similar to many other Asian countries, China requires testing and a two-week quarantine of all new arrivals and has barred most foreigners from entering the country.

-Border closures, masks, lockdowns and infection data are now the new way of life for much of the world, not the politically combustible factors they are in the U.S.
+Border closures, masks, lockdowns and infection data are now the new way of life for much of the world, not the politically combustible topics they are in the U.S.

 A review by the Kaiser Health News service and The Associated Press found that at least 49 state and local public health leaders have resigned, retired or been fired since April across 23 states.
 The list has grown by more than 20 people since the AP and KHN started keeping track in June.

-Contributing to that attrition and burnout of badly needed experts have been attacks on public health experts and institutions from the highest levels, including President Donald Trump, who has sidelined the Centers for Disease Control and Prevention during the pandemic.

-“The overall tone toward public health in the U.S. is so hostile that it has kind of emboldened people to make these attacks,” said Dr. Tom Frieden, former CDC director.
+Kurtenbach reported from Mito, Japan.
 Stevenson reported from Mexico City.
 Associated Press journalist Nicky Forster in New York contributed to this report, as did other AP journalists from around the world.